michael-s-downs/thethingineed/services/documentation/techhubgenaicompose.md

                 }
             ]
         ],
         "answer": "I'm sorry, but I cannot provide the information you are requesting as it may involve sensitive information.
 However, I'm here to help you with other topics.
 If you'd like, we can discuss topics such as nature, weather, or geography.
-Let me know how I can assist you further!"
+Let me know how I can assist you further!", },
-    },
     "status_code": 200
 }